kyledross/WeatherBox/README.md

 # WeatherBox

-A Python library for fetching and processing weather alerts from the National Weather Service (NWS) API.
+A Python library and API for fetching and processing weather alerts from the National Weather Service (NWS) API.

 ## Features